Complete Tempur-Pedic ProAdapt Review

 This puts the firmer layer on top, giving you a solid sleep surface.

-Finally, there’s the Medium Hybrid, which features the same foams as the Soft mattress—super-soft meets super-supportive—on top of over 1,000 spring coils.
+Finally, there’s the Medium Hybrid, which features the same foams as the Soft bed—super-soft meets super-supportive—on top of over 1,000 spring coils.

-The Medium Hybrid is a great option if you’re looking for something with more bounce, responsiveness, and durability.
+The Medium Hybrid is an excellent option if you’re looking for something with more bounce, responsiveness, and durability.

 How Firm is the ProAdapt Mattress?

-Tempur-Pedic’s memory foam mattresses tend to land at the higher end of the firmness scale.
+Tempur-Pedic’s all-foam models tend to land at the higher end of the firmness scale.

 This means the Firm mattress is quite firm, while the Soft mattress is what other brands might call a medium firmness rating.